Banner2.png

 (a) Documented instructions

-The contract or other legal act must oblige the processor to only act on documented instructions from the controller, unless otherwise provided for by Union or Member State law.
-Controllers must provide its processors with instructions related to each processing activity.
-Such instructions can include permissible and unacceptable handling of personal data, more detailed procedures, ways of securing data, etc.[33] The contract can provide the parties with procedures and templates to communicate “documented” instructions.
+The contract or other legal act must oblige the processor to act only on documented instructions from the controller, unless otherwise provided for by Union or Member State law.
+Controllers must provide their processors with instructions related to each processing activity.
+Such instructions can include permissible and unacceptable handling of personal data, more detailed procedures, ways of securing data, etc.[40] The contract can provide the parties with procedures and templates to communicate “documented” instructions.
 For these purposes, it is recommended to include a procedure and a template for giving further instructions in an annex to the contract or other legal act.
-However, instructions can be given by different means (e.g. e-mail) as long as it is possible to keep records of them.[34]
+However, instructions can be given by different means (e.g. e-mail) as long as it is possible to keep records of them.[41]

 International transfers